yueyang0115/flask-app-GCP-deploy/README.md

 Google documents: [Automate App Engine deployments with Cloud Build](https://cloud.google.com/source-repositories/docs/quickstart-triggering-builds-with-source-repositories).

 ## How to use
-To deploy this app on GCP and set up continuous deployment, you can follow these steps:
+To deploy this app on GAE and set up continuous deployment, you can follow these steps:

 ### Set up a project
-Create a new project on GCP, change your current project to it and activate Cloud Shell.
+Launch Google Cloud Platform(GCP), create a new project.
+Change your current project to it and activate Cloud Shell.
 Create ssh-keys and upload it to Github.
 ```
 ssh-keygen -t rsa